Corbeno/loggy-server/README.md

  Prerequisites
 - Create a new VM.
 Ubuntu server works best as it was used to make this guide
 -  Make sure the hostname of the VM is set.
-I like to pick "Loggy"
+I like to pick "loggy"

 1. Install docker